vivaansinghvi07/bim/README.md

 I was originally going to make this have extrememly dumb features, but I ended up wanting to implement a lot of the features of vim.

-## Todo

-Fix bug with reallocation in the `split_newlines` function causing the old line pointer to be arbitrary.
-Additionally look for this issue in other parts of the code.

 ## Installation

 Simply run `$ make` to build the editor in the current directory.
 To install it to `usr/local/bin/`, run `$ make install`.